DenverCoder1/github-readme-streak-stats/CONTRIBUTING.md

 ### Step 5 : Work Remotely

-- Now you are ready to your work to the remote repository.
+- Now you are ready to your work on the remote repository.
 - When your work is ready and complies with the project conventions, upload your changes to your fork:

 ```bash